 Aging is directly associated with muscular strength deficiency.
 Muscle mass can be built or obtained through strength training exercises.
-Strength training can slow muscle loss that comes with age, build strength, increase bone density, decrease risk of injury, ease arthritis pain, and prevent diseases such as Osteoporosis.
+Strength training can slow muscle loss that comes with age, build strength, increase bone density, decrease the risk of injury, ease arthritis pain, and prevent diseases such as Osteoporosis.

 Building your muscle mass benefits anti-aging, by making you strong enough to avoid injuries and lead an active lifestyle, along with making you look and feel younger.

 As we become older, our muscles and skin? will lose elasticity if we’re not active.
 This will cause loose and flabby skin in problem areas such as arms, thighs, and stomach.
 Such flabbiness is due to the presence of fat.
 Strength training exercises will help build muscles, as we discussed above, thereby causing the muscle to replace fat.
 As muscle replaces fat this will cause the skin to tighten.
 Are you worried about fine lines or wrinkles There are facial exercises you can do to target and tighten facial muscles and skin!
 While these facial exercises look more like silly faces than actual physical exercise, they can still help reduce fine lines and wrinkles by increasing elasticity.